Arithmetic billiards: Features

 The ending corner of the path is opposite the starting corner if and only if $a$ and $b$ are exactly divisible by the same power of two (for example, if they are both odd), else it is one of the two adjacent corners, according to whether $a$ or $b$ has more factors than $2$ in its prime factorisation.
 The path is symmetric if the starting and the ending corner are opposite.
 The path is point symmetric in conjunction with the center of the rectangle, else it is symmetric with respect to the bisector of the side connecting the starting and the ending corner.

 The contact points between the arithmetic billiard path and the rectangle perimeter are evenly distributed: the distance along the perimeter (i.e., possibly going around the corner) between two such neighbouring points equals $2\gcd(a,b)$.
 Setting coordinates in the rectangle such that the starting point is $(0,0)$ and the opposite corner is $(a,b)$ means that any point on the arithmetic billiard path with integer coordinates has the property that the sum of the coordinates is even (the parity cannot change by moving along diagonals of unit squares).
 The points of self-intersection of the path, the bouncing points, and the starting and ending corner are exactly the points in the rectangle whose coordinates are multiples of $\gcd(a,b)$ and are such that the sum of the coordinates is an even multiple of $\gcd(a,b)$.

-Proof
+Mirror images

-By reflecting the "billiard table" we can visualize the path as a straight line.
+By reflecting the "billiard table" the path can be visualized as a straight line.
 In this example, the ratio of the two given numbers is 2/3.

-There are a few ways to show a proof of arithmetic billiards.

 Consider a square with side $\operatorname{lcm}(a,b)$.
 By displaying multiple copies of the original rectangle (with mirror symmetry), the arithmetic billiard path can be visualised as a diagonal of that square.
 In other words, one can think of reflecting the rectangle rather than the path segments.
 It is convenient to rescale the rectangle dividing $a$ and $b$ by their greatest common divisor, an operation that does not alter the path's geometry (e.g., the number of bouncing points).

-The motion of the path is “time reversible”, meaning that, if the path is currently traversing one particular unit square (in a particular direction), then there is absolutely no doubt from which unit square and from which direction it originated.
+If the path is currently traversing one particular unit square (in a particular direction), then there is absolutely no doubt from which unit square and from which direction it originated.